hese are some of the more frequently asked questions we hear from our new eaters.

 Of course!
 We welcome cameras and filming throughout the tour.

 Yes.
-There is free parking near the starting point of the tour.
+There is free parking near the starting point of all of our tours.
 More information will be provided upon ticket purchase.

-No. The tour ends 2 miles away from the start location.
+The Downtown Southern Food Walk ends 2 miles away from the start location.
 The tour ends directly in front of the Atlanta Streetcar so it is easy to take the Streetcar to most other major tourist attractions.
 If you need to return to the start point to pick up your car, our guides will be happy to help you direct you back.
 We offer shuttle service to the start point, as well.

 No, pets are not allowed on the tour.
 The exception would be for a service animal only.